Skip to Content search facebook instagram pinterest twitter youtube

 Professor Jason Grebely

 Professor Grebely is an NHMRC Fellow and Head of the Hepatitis C and Drug Use Group at the Kirby Institute, UNSW Sydney.
-He has training in Molecular Biology, Pharmacology and Epidemiology with expertise in public health, health services and translational research.
+He has training in Molecular Biology, Pharmacology, and Epidemiology with expertise in public health, health services, and translational research.
 He is a leading international expert in HCV epidemiology, natural history, and treatment.
-His research includes clinical trials to evaluate HCV treatment as prevention; novel strategies and models of care to enhance linkage to HCV testing and treatment; and clinical trials and cohort studies evaluating HCV treatment and reinfection among people who inject drugs.
+His research encompasses clinical trials to evaluate HCV treatment as a prevention measure, novel strategies and models of care to enhance linkage to HCV testing and treatment, as well as clinical trials and cohort studies examining HCV treatment and reinfection among individuals who inject drugs.

 Dr Susan Matthews

 Dr Matthews is Co-Director/Discipline Lead at the Flinders University International Centre for Point-of-Care testing (College of Medicine and Public Health) with a PhD qualification in medical science and laboratory management and an honours degree in science.
-She has over 19 years of experience managing tertiary teaching hospital laboratory and point-of-care testing services to ensure quality and competence compliance with the international standard (ISO 15189).
-Her technical expertise relevant to this grant include the scale-up of point-of-care testing networks, minimisation of operator risk and patient harm, operator training and competency, quality management, device connectivity, result interpretation and public health notification.
+She has over 19 years of experience managing tertiary teaching hospital laboratory and point-of-care testing services to ensure quality and compliance with international standards (ISO 15189).
+Her technical expertise relevant to this grant includes the scale-up of point-of-care testing networks, minimisation of operator risk and patient harm, operator training and competency, quality management, device connectivity, result interpretation, and public health notification.

 David Silk